GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Rural_Urban_Classification_T_Z.md

 * Codes 3, 6 and 9 are Low Commuting Codes, i.e., these identify the tract equivalents for communities with primary flows to Metropolitan, Mitropolitan and Small Towns respectively, but these flows account for less than 30% of the communities total commute.
 Please note, this flow is still the largest commuting flow, but it is less than 30%.

 Secondary codes utilize the second largest share of commuting patterns to further classify census tracts.
-Exact definitons can be found here https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/documentation/.
+Exact definitons can be found [here](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/documentation/).

 ### Description of Data Processing:

 Census Tracts & Zipcodes were classified as :
-* Urban if their RUCA2 codes were 1.0 and 1.1
+* Urban, if their RUCA2 codes were 1.0 and 1.1
-* Suburban if their RUCA2 codes were 2.0, 2.1, 4.0, and 4.1
+* Suburban, if their RUCA2 codes were 2.0, 2.1, 4.0, and 4.1
 * All other RUCA2 codes were classified as Rural.